Notebook of Avon Reah Smith-Ryan, 1942-1945

 to control discipline to the limit of my ability so long as

-men & the units are complete shows.
+men & the Units as complete shows.
 I fear that if

 the possibility of release grows imminent they will whip the

 officers away first.
-It would only be , anyway.
+It would only be wise, anyway.

-detailed for the up-country Medical Party & Chas Hartable
+detailed for the up-country Medical Party & Chas Huxtable

 replaced him.
 John Catchlove fell sick & did not go away.